mscwu/udacity_behavioral_cloning/writeup_template.md

 #### 1. Solution Design Approach

 My first step was to use a convolution neural network model similar to the NVIDIA model.
 I thought this model might be appropriate because it was a proven model used by NVIDIA and the implementation was very simple.
-The model size was also small which took about 1 min to train on a GTX 1060 6GB GPU.
+The model size was also small which took about 1 min (15 secs each EPOCH) to train on a GTX 1060 6GB GPU.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Specifically, 20% of the data was used as validation set.

+The default model trained very well and no significant overfitting is present.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+I believe the reason was that during one lap recording, most of the time the steering wheel stayed close to zero.
+This biased the model towards a zero steering wheel angle because this tended to minimize the MSE.
+To improve the driving behavior in these cases, I collected more data at corner entry and exit.
+This turned to be very effective.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.